Microchip-MPLAB-Harmony/csp_apps_sam_9x7/apps/mcan/mcan_normal_operation_interrupt/readme.md

 ---
 parent: Harmony 3 peripheral library application examples for SAM9X7 family
-title: MCAN normal operation interrupt
+title: MCAN interrupt
 has_children: false
 has_toc: false
 ---

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# MCAN normal operation interrupt
+# MCAN interrupt

 This example shows how to use the MCAN module to transmit and receive CAN messages in interrupt mode.